Generic Name: succinylcholine chloride

 Succinylcholine chloride is a white, odorless, slightly bitter powder and very soluble in water.
 The drug is unstable in alkaline solutions but relatively stable in acid solutions, depending upon the concentration of the solution and the storage temperature.
 Solutions of succinylcholine chloride should be stored under refrigeration to preserve potency.
-Anectine Injection is a sterile nonpyrogenic solution for IV injection, containing 20 mg succinylcholine chloride in each mL and made isotonic with sodium chloride.
-The pH is adjusted to 3.5 with hydrochloric acid.
-Methylparaben (0.1%) is added as a preservative.
+Anectine injection is a sterile nonpyrogenic solution for intravenous injection where each mL contains 20 mg succinylcholine chloride as active, 1 mg methylparaben as a preservative, 4.5 mg sodium chloride as an isotonic agent and pH adjusted to 3.5 with hydrochloric acid and sodium hydroxide.

 The chemical name for succinylcholine chloride is 2,2'-[(1,4-dioxo-1,4-butanediyl)bis(oxy)]bis[N,N,N-trimethylethanaminium] dichloride, and the structural formula is:

 Succinylcholine is a depolarizing skeletal muscle relaxant.
 As does acetylcholine, it combines with the cholinergic receptors of the motor end plate to produce depolarization.
 This depolarization may be observed as fasciculations.
 Subsequent neuromuscular transmission is inhibited so long as adequate concentration of succinylcholine remains at the receptor site.
 Onset of flaccid paralysis is rapid (less than 1 minute after IV administration), and with single administration lasts approximately 4 to 6 minutes.